 Brocolli, due to its high fiber content and low-calorie count, is a great food to add to your diet while following this meal plan.
 According to Science Direct, it contains a high level of nutrients that make it beneficial to anyone’s diet!

 Oatmeal is another great food to add to your diet if you are following this meal plan.
 It is one of the healthiest carb sources available to you and contains a variety of vitamins and minerals.
-According to Examine, oatmeal contains a healthy amount of inositol.
+According to the American Journal of Clinical Nutrition, oatmeal contains a healthy amount of inositol.
 This fiber may help slow digestion, so you feel full longer between meals.

 Lean proteins such as chicken are another great addition to your diet while following CiCo.
 Featuring chicken in your diet is a great way to get in plenty of satiating protein in your daily intake.
-Lean proteins go a long way towards keeping you full throughout your day, and according to WebMD, chicken is high in tryptophan, which can enhance your mood.
+Lean proteins go a long way towards keeping you full throughout your day.

 Brown rice is another super healthy addition to any diet.
 When counting calories, to stick with this diet, it’s vital that everything you eat provides you with nutrients.
 Brown rice is high in fiber and protein, when compared to white rice, and is incredibly satiating.